48 hours in Toowoomba

 Housed in a converted garage, the space is adorned with drop lights, fresh blooms, leafy greens and beautiful artworks, including another mural by street artist Noke.

 With a menu that changes seasonally, expect quality and freshness in every bite, with most produce sourced locally and dishes made from scratch on site.
-And lucky us, we made it just in time to sample their winter mix.

 Afternoon: Explore some more